-- Double-click in the area below the categories and parameters, all categories will expand. - 4.
+- Right-click anywhere in the Actual values column and select Categories | Expand All to expand all categories. - Double-click in the area below the categories and parameters, all categories will expand. - 4.
 To toggle between collapsing and expanding single categories, use any of the following methods: - Double-click on a dark gray category row of either the Actual or File data columns. - Set the cursor to a dark gray category row of either the Actual or File data columns and press the Enter key.